Bangladesh Lamps PLC.

 Shareholders & share value

-Total number of shareholders of the Company at 30th June 2022 was 4,578 as against 3,658 in the last year.
-The price index of shares on that date stood at Taka 267.50 per share at the Dhaka Stock Exchange and Taka 278.40 per share at the Chittagong Stock Exchange.
+The total number of shareholders of the Company on 30th June 2025 was 4,469 as against 4,951 in the last year.
+The price index of shares on that date stood at Taka 116.60 per share at the Dhaka Stock Exchange PLC. and Taka 117.50 per share at the Chittagong Stock Exchange PLC.

 Board Matters

-The Board of Directors of Bangladesh Lamps Limited comprises of 09 (nine) members including 02 (two) Independent Directors.
+The Board of Directors of Bangladesh Lamps PLC. comprises of 09 (nine) members including 02 (two) male and 01 (one) female Independent Director.
 Ms. Shahnaz Rahman is the Chairperson of the Board of Directors of the Company.
 Ms. Simeen Rahman is the Managing Director & Chief Executive Officer (CEO) of the Company.
-To enable the Board to function effectively and allow Directors to discharge their responsibilities efficiently, full and timely information is made available to them by the professionals of each key functional areas.
-The Board of Directors met 07 (seven) times during the period under review.
+To enable the Board to function effectively and allow Directors to discharge their responsibilities efficiently, full and timely information is made available to them by the professionals of each key functional area.
+The Board of Directors met 06 (six) times during the period under review.

 The attendance record of the Directors in the Board meetings is as follows: